sandiegopython/test-driven-django-development/tutorials/07-templatetags.rst

         self.assertContains(rendered, "Post #5")
         self.assertNotContains(rendered, "Post #6")

-TODO: Run tests and show that 1 fails

 The ``{% for %}`` template tag allows us to define an ``{% empty %}`` tag which we will be displayed when there are no blog entries (see `for loops`_ documentation).

 Update the ``_entry_history.html`` template to utilize the ``{% empty %}`` tag and make sure the tests pass.